 - Consider having a member of your office staff call the day after the procedure to check on the patient’s condition and notify the dentist of any questions or concerns.

-- Schedule a follow-up appointment at the proper time interval to ensure that the patient is healing appropriately.
+- Schedule a follow-up appointment at the proper interval to ensure that the patient is healing appropriately.
 Contact the patient if the appointment is not kept.
 (See our article “Nonadherent and Noncompliant Patients: Overcoming Barriers.”)

 For guidance and assistance in addressing any patient safety or risk management concerns, contact the Department of Patient Safety and Risk Management at (800) 421-2368 or by email.